Marjorie Merriweather Post

 Mrs. Post’s marriage to E.F.
 Hutton, uncle to the infamous Barbara Hutton, lasted from 1919 to 1935.
 Their only daughter, Dina Merrill, grew up to be a glamorous Hollywood star.
 It was during her marriage to Hutton that Marjorie built the famous Mar-a-Lago in Palm Beach, the property that spans from the ocean (Mar) to the lake (Lago).

 During her third marriage, to Joseph Davies, Marjorie became America’s first ambassador’s wife to serve in Soviet Russia.
-She enchanted Russian polit bureaus’ wives who helped her acquire the world’s greatest collection of Russian imperial art outside Russia.
-During World War Two, Marjorie was heavily involved in US politics, which was strengthened by her relations with Eleanor Roosevelt and, later, influential democrats like Rose Kennedy and Lady Bird Johnson.
+She enchanted Russian politburos’ wives who helped her acquire the world’s greatest collection of Russian imperial art outside Russia.
+During World War Two, Marjorie was heavily involved in US politics, working beside Eleanor Roosevelt.

-Marjorie had a thrust for art, lavish living and enormous charitable contributions.
-She never abandoned her father’s philosophies, including a healthy lifestyle in search of art and beauty, and “giving back” to less fortunate people.
+Over time Marjorie successfully overcame the societal barriers to a woman running a large American company.
+She never abandoned her father’s philosophies, including a healthy lifestyle and “giving back” to less fortunate people.
 Using numerous classic pictures and videos, Silvin will bring to life her extravagant entertainment style.

 Mrs. Post died in 1973 at age 86 of heart failure.
-Her biographer, Nancy Rubin accurately referred to Marjorie as “a symbol of a fabulous era.”
+Her biographer, Nancy Rubin accurately referred to Marjorie as an “American Empress.”